 A legacy of spirit, tradition and pride

-Written by an SMU theology student in 1916 and set to words by SMU’s first band director in 1929, Varsity has been proudly sung at University events from opening convocation to commencement to sporting events ever since.
-Click here to listen.
+Written by an SMU theology student in 1916 and set to words by SMU’s first band director in 1929, “Varsity” has been proudly sung at University events from Opening Convocation to Commencement to sporting events ever since.

 SMU’s official school colors are red and blue.

-Dallas may be pretty flat compared to plenty of other areas in the country, but more than a century ago, when our founders set out to find the place to lay the cornerstone of Dallas Hall, they chose the highest point on campus, from where you could look out upon our beautiful city, toward downtown and the prosperous future that was to come.
-From there, the nickname of the "the Hilltop" was born, and it’s the name by which we still refer to our tree-lined, 234-acre campus in the heart of one of the nation’s economic and cultural powerhouses.
+More than a century ago, when our founders set out to find the place to lay the cornerstone of Dallas Hall, they chose the highest point on campus, from where you could look out upon the beautiful city of Dallas toward downtown and the prosperous future that was to come.
+From there, the nickname "the Hilltop" was born, and it’s the name by which we still refer to our tree-lined, 234-acre campus in the heart of one of the nation’s economic and cultural powerhouses.